 1. Heating with a bulb.

 What’s so bad about this?
 First of all, these snakes should be getting belly heat FIRST.
 A ceramic infrared heater can be used to supplement, as long as your humidity is carefully monitored.
 Ball Pythons require 60% humidity, and up to 80% while in shed.
 Too high humidity can cause respiratory infection.
 The only heat sources used for these snakes, are heat mats, heat tape, or heat cable.
 If you use any sort of bulb (ceramic heater, not light bulb) at all, it should be the secondary heat source only, and if you do, be sure to watch your humidity, and sheds extra carefully.

 2. Not using a thermostat.

 This is a common, serious mistake which can lead to serious burns.
-Ball Pythons require warm-side temps of 90-95 deg F.
+Ball Pythons require warm-side temps (warm end of habitat) of 90-92 deg F.

 3. Using a Screen Lid or Screen Cage.

 While BP’s do need ventilation, a screen cage or screen aquarium top can cause too much humidity to escape.
 Never use a screen cage to house a Ball Python.
 If you have a tank with a screen top, cover part of the screen and monitor your humidity, changing the percent of the area covered until the desired percent is reached.
-You can cover your lid a number of ways, such as bristol board, cardboard, towel, etc., to change your humidity level.
+You can cover your lid in part, a number of ways, such as bristol board, cardboard, towel, etc., to change your humidity level.

 Remember this rule of thumb: feed a prey item that, at its widest part, is the same width as the widest part of the snake’s body.
 Do not go over 1.5X the width of your BP’s body, up to about 1000 grams of the ball python.
 At that point do not continue to increase the rats size at the same rate as that of the snake.